solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

 ### Prerequisite Software

-Your local system should have `kubectl` and `glooctl` installed, and you should have access to a Kubernetes deployment to install the Gloo Gateway.
+Your local system should have `kubectl` and `glooctl` installed, and you should have access to a Kubernetes deployment to install Gloo Edge.

 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * `glooctl`
 * Kubernetes v1.11.3+ deployed somewhere.
 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a
 great way to get a cluster up quickly.

-### Install the Gloo Gateway and glooctl
+### Install Gloo Edge and glooctl

-The [linked guide]({{< versioned_link_path fromRoot="/installation/gateway/kubernetes" >}}) walks you through the process of installing `glooctl` locally and installing the Gloo Gateway on Kubernetes to the default `gloo-system` namespace.
+The [linked guide]({{< versioned_link_path fromRoot="/installation/gateway/kubernetes" >}}) walks you through the process of installing `glooctl` locally and installing Gloo Edge on Kubernetes to the default `gloo-system` namespace.

-Once you have completed the installation of `glooctl` and Gloo Gateway, you are now ready to deploy an example application and configure routing.
+Once you have completed the installation of `glooctl` and Gloo Edge, you are now ready to deploy an example application and configure routing.

 ---